Executive Producer, TIME

 Previously, Woods produced A Year in Space, a 12-episode shot-doc series on Scott Kelly's record-breaking mission to the International Space Station.
 Woods also produced these as two one-hour specials for PBS.

-Most recently, Woods photographed the only 360-degree panorama from the top of 1 World Trade Center, the tallest building in the western hemisphere.
-His idea for the image was a springboard for a TIME cover story, feature film and microsite around the redevelopment of lower Manhattan following the devastating terrorist attacks of 9/11.
+In 2013, Woods photographed the only 360-degree panorama from the top of 1 World Trade Center, the tallest building in the western hemisphere.
+The image was part of a TIME package on the rebuilding of the site devastated by the 9/11 attacks that included a TIME cover story, documentary film and microsite.

-When he’s not climbing skyscrapers, Woods leads a team of six editors who distill 25,000 photos a day into the daily visual report you see on TIME.com.
-Prior to joining TIME, Woods spent three years with NBCnews.com as a multimedia producer and six as a photojournalist for newspapers ranging from the The Gazette to Denver's Rocky Mountain News.
+Before diving to the sea-floor and climbing skyscrapers for TIME, Woods spent three years with msnbc.com as a multimedia producer and six as a photojournalist for newspapers around the U.S., including The Gazette in Iowa and Denver's Rocky Mountain News.